-State Rules and Responsible Agencies State Rule Description Responsible Agency Underground Storage Underground storage tanks are registered with Utah Division of Tank Rule (USTR) the State and are periodically checked for leaks.
-Environmental Response and Remediation Utah Pollutant Discharge State-wide program for issuing permits for Utah Division of Water Elimination System discharges of biologically, chemically or physically Quality (UPDES) altered water to the surface water of the State.
-Standards of Quality for Establishes a policy to conserve, protect, maintain, Utah Division of Water Waters of the State and improve the quality of public water supplies Quality by designating classifications for all surface water sources.
+State Rules and Responsible Agencies State Rule Description Responsible Agency Underground Storage Tank Rule (USTR) Underground storage tanks are registered with the State and are periodically checked for leaks.
+Utah Division of Environmental Response and Remediation Utah Pollutant Discharge Elimination System (UPDES) State-wide program for issuing permits for discharges of biologically, chemically or physically altered water to the surface water of the State.
+Utah Division of Water Quality Standards of Quality for Waters of the State Establishes a policy to conserve, protect, maintain, and improve the quality of public water supplies by designating classifications for all surface water sources.
 Also, establishes an anti-degradation policy.
-Underground Injection Regulates discharges directly into the Utah Division of Water Control Rule (UIC) groundwater through injection wells.
-Quality Regulates the handling and disposal of used motor Utah Division of Solid and Used Oil Management oil and other petroleum fluids used by private and Rule Hazardous Waste public vehicles and in industries.
-Utah Pesticide Control Requires pesticide users to be certified.
-Prohibits Department of Agriculture the transportation, storage and disposal of Act pesticides or pesticide containers in such a manner that may pollute any water way.
-Hazardous Material Rule State law adopting the provisions of SARA Title III.
-Utah Division of Establishes State and local emergency response Environmental Response centers. and Remediation Hazardous and Solid Utah Division of Solid and State law adopting the provisions of RCRA.
-Waste Permitting and Regulates hazardous and solid waste streams and Hazardous Waste

-Management Rules landfills.
-Concentrated Animal Feeding Operation Rule Requires concentrated animal feeding operations to develop and implement comprehensive nutrient management plans to minimize the impact.
+Utah Division of Water Quality Underground Injection Control Rule (UIC) Regulates discharges directly into the groundwater through injection wells.
+Utah Division of Water Quality Used Oil Management Rule Regulates the handling and disposal of used motor oil and other petroleum fluids used by private and public vehicles and in industries.
+Utah Division of Solid and Hazardous Waste Utah Pesticide Control Act Requires pesticide users to be certified.
+Prohibits the transportation, storage and disposal of pesticides or pesticide containers in such a manner that may pollute any water way.
+Department of Agriculture Hazardous Material Rule State law adopting the provisions of SARA Title III.
+Establishes State and local emergency response centers.
+Utah Division of Environmental Response and Remediation Hazardous and Solid Waste Permitting and Management Rules State law adopting the provisions of RCRA.
+Regulates hazardous and solid waste streams and landfills.
+Utah Division of Solid and Hazardous Waste Concentrated Animal Feeding Operation Rule Requires concentrated animal feeding operations to develop and implement comprehensive nutrient management plans to minimize the impact.
 Department of Agriculture TMDL Establish pollutant loadings for waterbodies of the State.
 Division of Water Quality